kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 in internal code too.

-## Framework Architecture and Coding-Agent Architecture Converge
+## Framework Architecture and Coding-Agent Architecture Converge { #architecture-converge }

 A coding agent needs: